4 Tips to Get an Entry-Level Legal Assistant Job

-What is an entry-level legal assistant?
+What is an entry-level legal assistant job?

-Legal assistants should be able to:
+Entry-level legal assistant job descriptions assume that legal assistants should be able to:

 • Organize files for the office